1401199262/Hook-KdTrap/README.md

 # Hook KdTrap -- Windows global exception handler

-KdTrap is the very first function get called when an exception occur, hooking it so that you have the full control of kernel.
+KdTrap is the very first function get called when an exception occur, by hooking it, your code can gain full control of kernel.

 HookKdtrap modifies HalpStallCounter and other variables to take over control flow.

+## Result
+![pic/18362.png]

 ## How to build
 Open .sln file, choose debug-x64 and press build.